What is consolidated freight and why is it important?

 Consolidated shipping is ideal for someone that might only have a few pallets of freight or smaller shipments they need packaged and shipped in one container.
 More often than not, shipments will arrive from various locations and suppliers, and in order to avoid paying a higher rate, shippers will consolidate them into one single shipment.

-To help break down consolidated shipping and why it’s so important, we wanted to provide clarity around the term and its relationship with the freight industry.
+To help break down consolidated shipments and why they are so important, we wanted to provide clarity around the term and its relationship with the freight industry.
 To do so, we’ve outlined a few of the benefits and potential challenges.

 Benefits of consolidated shipping.